beehive-lab/TornadoVM/docs/source/profiler.rst

 TornadoVM Profiler
 ==================

-The TornadoVM profiler can be enabled either from the command line (via a flag from the ``torando`` command), or via an ``ExecutionPlan`` in the source code.
+The TornadoVM profiler can be enabled either from the command line (via a flag from the ``tornado`` command), or via an ``ExecutionPlan`` in the source code.

 1. Enable the Profiler from the Command Line
 ---------------------------------------------------------

 To enable the TornadoVM profiler, developers can  use ``--enableProfiler <silent|console>``.

--  ``console``: It prints a JSON entry for each task-schedule executed via STDOUT.
+-  ``console``: It prints a JSON entry for each task-graph executed via STDOUT.
 -  ``silent`` : It enables profiling information in silent mode.
 Use the profiler API to query the values.

 Example: